-PM400 files [45]: The file structure of data saved by the Optical Power Monitor and the PM400 differ.
+PM400 files: The file structure of data saved by the OPM and the PM400 differ.
 Both file formats can be loaded by the OPM by selecting the appropriate import option.
-Also note the information given in the section file formats [37].
+Also note the information given in the chapter File Format.